anuj9604/InsurancePremium--Prediction/readme.md

     2. Now we design our "exception" module

-    3. Now under our Enity directory, we'll create config_entity.py in which we design the structure of what details we would require for our configuration to work, which pipeline file will use.
+    3. Now under our Enity directory, we'll create config_entity.py which contains namedtuple entries, whose purpose is to have dictionary type objects which have parameters that are essesntial for each stage of our ML App.

+    4. Created config.yaml in root/config directory.
+It contains all the actual values for the configuration of our App pipeline.

+    5. Create configuration.py inside root/premium/config which contains get_ methods, that help load the values inside config.yaml into namedtuples we created inside config_entity.py.

+    6. Create a util.py within root/premium/util.
+Which will contain utility functions to be used inside various modules of the project.

+    7. Created premium/constant under which we saved all the constant values that helps to connect with config.yaml.

+    8. We design get_training_pipeline_config method inside root/premium/config/configuration.py.
+Which is returning us an instance of TrainingPipelineConfig namedtuple.
+This is to basically give us actual config

+    9. Similar to step 8, we create get_ methods inside configuration.py for all the other stages.
+And update constant file as required.

+    10. We create premium/component inside which we have a .py for each stage of our App.
+And here is where we will write actual working of each stage.